- Type of qualification

 Study a Bachelor of Sport and Exercise – BSpEx

 Get a broad, interdisciplinary understanding of key sport and exercise concepts and knowledge.
-Then dig deeper by choosing one of three specialist areas.
-As part of your major, you will gain valuable real world experience in our sport and exercise practicum.
-This will allow you to apply your skills and knowledge and prepare you for entry in to the workforce.
+Then dig deeper by choosing 1 of 3 specialist areas.

 World-class, highly experienced staff